Herein lies a true story of about 50 pages detailing my trials and tribulations.

 After the Constitutional Court decision to uphold the forfeiture of my home, my business and the destruction of my dignity then national headline newspaper articles throughout the country were back in full swing now proclaiming the Erasmus kangaroo court to be a victory in the fight against crime.

-The headline gives the impression that the war on drugs will be won but when you apply your mind the fine print illustrates that civil asset forfeiture has exacerbated methamphetamine drug crime.
+In Exhibit 12 above, the headline leads the reader to believe that the war on drugs will be won but when you read on and apply your mind the fine print illustrates that civil asset forfeiture has exacerbated methamphetamine drug crime.

 We learn that within less than 5 years, that is to say when I was arrested in 2001 and after the forfeiture process had commenced, that the methamphetamine drug crime of which I was accused had escalated by a staggering 7 500%.
 These statistics render civil asset forfeiture to be a totally useless crime preventing mechanism and the effective crime fighting claims made by the Erasmus kangaroo court are nonsense.